mjfrigaard/sharing-your-work/manuscript/02chapter.md

 4. It's error-prone

-If we've sold you on using this flexible and adaptable tool, but you're still wondering what makes a file 'plain text,' we'll cover that next.
+If we've convinced you RStudio is a flexible and adaptable tool, but you're still unclear on what makes a file 'plain text,' we'll cover that next.
 But first, we need to talk about what *isn't* a plain text file.

 ### What *isn't* plain text

-Non-plain text files are usually called binary (i.e., files with binary-level compatibility) need special software to run on your computer.
+Non-plain text files are usually called binary (i.e., files with binary-level compatibility) need special software to run on our computer.
 The language below is a handy way to think about these files:

 > "Binary files are *[computer-readable but not human-readable](https://www.webopedia.com/TERM/B/binary_file.html)*"